mendylee/springboot-http-zipkin/README.md

 # springboot-http-zipkin
-About Springboot with third-party Http client request Link Tracking
+About Springboot with third-party Http client request Link Traceing